- October 21, 2019

 WANT TO BE A PART OF THE CONVERSATION?

 We are asking for a donation of €120 per attendee to participate in this workshop and to share in the findings of the report.
 All money will go towards commissioning the report and producing the workshop and any additional funds raised will go towards further research in the area.
 The day includes lunch and tea/coffee breaks throughout the day.
-We would ask for only 1 attendee per company to allow for room for a wide range of businesses to attend.
 The Workshop has a Maximum capacity of 50 people.

 Already confirmed contributors to the research and attendees are: